 Home Sellers Pitfalls of Overpriced Listings.

 Pitfalls of overpricing your home is that buyers and agents will bypass it.
 Why because of the unrealistic price tag.
 2015 had seen a scarcity of homes on the market.
-Fall 2016 housing inventory has slightly increased.
+Summer 2017 housing inventory has slightly increased.
 Inflated priced homes are just sitting on the market.
 Conversely, as versus to home going over asking seeing listing price reductions.

 Life of an overpriced listing.
 When the home is first listed there maybe a flurry of activity but it will die down.
 Buyers are not willing to pay for a overpriced home.
 There maybe similar homes on the market at a realistic price.
 In today’s market there may not be homes currently on the market.
 Buyers willing to sit on the fence.
 Waiting for new listings realistically priced to come on market.
 If your home is overpriced the longer the home sits on the market the less desirable your home becomes.
 There are one of two routes the seller can take.
 Leaving the home on the market with the hope and wish that the market will catch up to their desired price.
 Or you can reduce the asking price.
 Pitfall either way you have loss the initial activity and appeal that comes along with initially listing your home.
 Overpriced listings tend to sale for less than homes that were placed on market at market value.

 The Window of Opportunity